5 Tips to Improve Your Mobile App User Onboarding Process

 In a research conducted with UK mobile users, 56% of users said they have not signed up for an app or mobile service because the registration process was too time consuming.

 Here’s your solution: Social logins.
 This is the fastest way they can connect with your app in seconds.
-Just give them an option to link their account to social networks.
+Instruct your mobile app development company to give them an option to link their account to social networks.

 Here’s how 500px app has done their logins: